orsonteodoro/oiledmachine-overlay/docs/SUPPORT_MATRIX.md

 pinning are as follows:

 - The latest LTS slot by LTS distro releases is supported for LTS packages.
-- The latest rolling slot by rolling distros is supported for rolling packages.
+- The latest rolling slot by a rolling distro release is supported for rolling packages.
 - The live slot for Chromium.
 - The bootstrap slots that are unassociated with any LTS distros are deprecated so packages need to use either a the latest LTS slot or rolling slot.